AKLprogramming/KnowledgeRepo/README.md

 ## Knowledge Repo
 Collection of links for books

-Purpose: To provide a comprehensive links of books to reduce significant amount of time finding books
+Purpose: To provide a comprehensive links of books to reduce significant amount of time finding them

 Resources link
 - [Library Genesis](http://libgen.io)

-Topics
+#Topics

-Humanities
+##Humanities

 -	Anthropology